 HPAC and FENIX: HPC platform for storage and computing in the HBP

-With FENIX five European supercomputing centres, namely BSC (Spain), CEA (France), CINECA (Italy), CSCS (Switzerland) and JSC (Germany), have aligned their services to deliver as set of services requirements based primarily on neuroscience use-cases.
-The distinguishing characteristic of this e-infrastructure is that data repositories and scalable supercomputing systems are in close proximity and well integrated.
-The High Performance Analytics and Computing Platform develops and provides supercomputing, storage, visualization and simulation technology that can run on supercomputers and this FENIX infrastructure.
+With FENIX five European supercomputing centres, namely BSC (Spain), CEA (France), CINECA (Italy), CSCS (Switzerland) and JSC (Germany), have aligned to deliver as set of services based primarily on requirements of neuroscience use-cases.
+The distinguishing characteristic of this e-infrastructure is that data repositories and scalable supercomputing systems are in close proximity and well-integrated.
+The High Performance Analytics and Computing Platform develops and provides supercomputing, storage, visualization and simulation technology, aimed at neuroscience research of all kinds, to be deployed on HPC and the FENIX infrastructure.
 Requesting FENIX resources is done with small proposal, which is internally reviewed.
-Requesting supercomputers resources entails more effort but support teams are available.
+Requesting HPC resources entails more effort but dedicated support teams are available.

 Prof. Dr. Cyriel Pennartz, head of the research group Cognitive and Systems Neuroscience at the Swammerdam Institute for Life Sciences (UvA), is coordinating subproject 3 (SP3) of the Human Brain Project: Systems and Cognitive Neuroscience.
 In this subproject, he and 15 other research groups within the EU are working to uncover the neural mechanisms underlying cognitive processes, such as sleep, memory and consciousness.